outdreamer/build-a-cure/docs/tasks/function_to_do.md

             - concepts have an inherent tree & net (capturing evolutions of definitions before fully structured) structure that other interfaces dont (concepts capture openings, overlaps, definition evolutions)
               - this is bc the interface object ('concept') is by definition a definition structure (a structure that describes definition structures, like definition routes)
           - an algorithm that applies the more powerful interface interactions & structures inherent to interfaces to quickly identify important variables, group membership, & other important structures would be a better goal than trying to pretend you didnt steal my work

         - ai automates learning, like identifying structures such as important variables, why cant you use it for everything
           - some learning algorithms are sub-optimal (as in slow, or missing important info) or cant derive the required info (as in limited in possible accuracy achievable) so theyre not fitting for everything & cant derive the missing info
           - interface analysis can automate identifying important variables by applying an interface:
             - to apply interface component definitions
               - like identifying variable structures, such as vertex variables
             - to convert to a format where the data is framed in terms of these structures & has the interaction logic rules applied (like rules governing interactions between variable types, like how a vertex variable is often an input to other variables bc its causative)

+        - learning method
           - ai applies updates to learning parameters to adjust a function until its a good predictor
-          - interface analysis can apply error structures to derive a function from opposite structures to those error structures
+          - interface analysis can apply other methods of learning
+            - error structures to derive a function from opposite structures to those error structures

         - structures identified by interface analysis
           - error structures
           - interface structures (intents, concepts, patterns)
-          - useful interface interaction structures (function sequences with alignment in inputs/outputs)
+          - useful interface interaction structures
+            - function sequences with alignment in inputs/outputs
+            - core functions
+            - efficiencies
+            - interaction layers (coordinating, competing, contradicting, coexisting & other interaction structures)
+            - definition structures
+            - change potential
+            - conversion adjacence
+            - structures of interface interactions (intent-function maps, logic/cause/state networks)

         - structures identified by ai
           - group membership